oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 tamper-evident credential with a cryptographically verifiable authorship that contains claims about a subject.

-SD-JWTs defined in this document enable such selective disclosure of claims for JWTs.
+SD-JWTs defined in this document enable such selective disclosure of JWT claims.

 Similar to the JWT specification on which it builds, this document is a product of the Web Authorization Protocol (oauth) working group.
 However, while both JWT and SD-JWT